-Note: Users must have "Process Requests" permission to see the Resource Staffing screen, and a pool of resources from which to staff in order to fulfill staffing requests.
+Note: Users must have "Process Requests" permission to see the Resource Staffing screen, and a pool of resources from which to staff in order to fullfill staffing requests.
 See About Staffing Permissions and Creating Staffing Profiles for information about permissions.

 When you receive a staffing request, the project manager may or may not have proposed a resource (depending on whether the project manager has permission to propose and/or cares to propose).
 Proposed resource names are displayed in italics in the request; unstaffed requests are also in italics.